deKeijzer/KB-74-OPSCHALER/Personal_folders/Daan/Portfolio.md

 __Personal Work__

 My interest in data science began when I first learned about the usage of artificial neural networks for pattern recognition.
-It was amazing to see neural networks being used for many different applications such as autonomous driving, speech recognition and even the recognition of brain tumors.
-I wanted to learn this myself, so the minor Applied Data Science would be a good introduction to the use of machine learning for big data.
+It was amazing to see neural networks being used for many different applications such as autonomous driving, human speech recognition and even the recognition of brain tumors.
+I really wanted learn this in depth, so the minor Applied Data Science would be a good introduction to the use of machine learning for big data.